EuroPLoP

 7. Proceedings Version (September)

-After the conference, you have to incorporate the suggestions for improvement which you received during the Writer’s Workshop at the conference and submit it a few months later as the final proceedings version, which goes to the ACM Digital Library.
+After the conference, you have to incorporate the suggestions for improvement which you received during the Writer’s Workshop at the conference and submit it a few months later as the final proceedings version, which goes to the Springer LNCS Proceedings.

 • Optional: TPLoP